Dodgers vs. Yankees Player Props Betting Odds

-Player prop bet options for Freddie Freeman, Aaron Judge and others are available when the Los Angeles Dodgers host the New York Yankees at Dodger Stadium on Saturday (first pitch at 7:15 PM ET).
+Freddie Freeman and Aaron Judge are two of the players with prop bets available when the Los Angeles Dodgers and the New York Yankees meet at Dodger Stadium on Sunday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!